 - a.
 Reside, operate or provide a service that directly benefits people within the Shire of East Pilbara; - b.
 Have no outstanding debts to, or grant acquittals with the Shire; - c.
 Be registered as a not-for-profit body or registered charity within the Australian Charities and not-for-profit Commission (excluding Participation Grants applicants); - d.
 Use funding solely for the purposes outlined by the Shire in the agreement; - e.
-Submit their application within the timeframe outlines in the grants and sponsorship guidelines; and - f.
+Applications for Sponsorship and Community Grants are deemed eligible if submitted during the timeframe of round opening and closing periods; - f.
+All applications made outside of Grants and Sponsorship Guidelines frequency and timelines will be automatically deemed ineligible; and - g.
 Must be able to provide a current Australian Business Number (ABN) and current Public Liability Insurance for duration of the funding term.